w3f/consensus/keys/0-intro.md

 We believe Polkadot accounts should primarily use Schnorr signatures with both public keys and the `R` point in the signature encoded using the [Ristretto](https://ristretto.group) point compression for the Ed25519 curve.
 We should collaborate with the [dalek ecosystem](https://github.com/dalek-cryptography) for which Ristretto was developed, but provide a simpler signature crate, for which [schnorr-dalek](https://github.com/w3f/schnorr-dalek) provides a first step.

-I'll write a second longer post outlining the reasons for this choice, while providing only a high level summary here:
+I'll write a another comment outlining the reasons for this choice, while providing only a high level summary here:

 Account keys must support the diverse functionality desired of account keys on other systems like Ethereum and Bitcoin.
 As such, our account keys shall use Schnorr signatures because these support fast batch verification and hierarchical deterministic key derivation ala [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki#Child_key_derivation_CKD_functions).
 All features from the [Bitcoin Schnoor wishlist](https://github.com/sipa/bips/blob/bip-schnorr/bip-schnorr.mediawiki) provides a case for Schnorr signatures matter too, like

  - interactive threshold and multi-signaturtes, as well as
  - adaptor, and perhaps even blind, signatures for swaps and payment channels.

 We make conservative curve choices here because account keys must live for decades.
 In particular, we avoid pairing-based cryptography and BLS signatures for accounts, at the cost of true aggregation of the signatures in a block when verifying blocks, and less interactive threshold and multi-signaturtes.
 [1].